 Is not the cup of blessing which we bless a sharing in the blood of Christ?
 Is not the bread which we break a sharing in the body of Christ?
 Since there is one bread, we who are many are one body; for we all partake of the one bread.
 1 Corinthians 10:16–17 (NASB)

 Paul clearly assumed that all the believers would gather together.
 Paul echoes this principle again in the next chapter.

 Therefore when you meet together, it is not to eat the Lord’s Supper . . .
 1 Corinthians 11:20 (NASB)

-The message is that every follower is expected to gather with other followers of Jesus Christ.
+The message is that every believer is expected to gather with other believers of Jesus Christ.
 The clear teaching of the New Testament is that believers gathered together for teaching of the Word of God, fellowship, prayer and participating in communion together as a group and not individually.
 Throughout the New Testament, believers are referred to as the body of Christ.
 We are called to unity in Ephesians 4:1-6.
 The clear assumption is that they met together and interacted with each other.
 They functioned as a group and not as individuals at home.

 And this commandment we have from Him, that the one who loves God should love his brother also.
 1 John 4:21 (NASB)